constantince/ImageZoom/README.md

 # **ImageZoom** Zoom your images:-)

+Jquery No !
+FrameWork No!
+Dependances No!
+Just pure javascript.
 This very simple tool, help you to create zoom-able canvas and images; It only have one api; Fork if you like it; Here it a example to show how use it; Send me the email (alberteinstein007@126.com) if you have problems;
 ```html
 <div id="a"><div>
 <div id="b"><div>